novucs/tennis/README.md

 element modifications, it would be very expensive to reorganize and verify the entire data structure.
 A self balancing tree would then be the most optimal route to take when streaming data.

-We must take into account that third parties, whom are feeding us the data, may not understand nor wish to feed us our direct object references.
-Instead we will probably be given either player names or other types of identification.
-These can be used as keys which may then be used for indexing our own player profiles.
-Hash tables provide a speedy average lookup time of `O(1)` for this operation, so these will be used as a form of compatibility when interfacing with the data provider.

 #### Red-black order statistic tree
 - Space complexity: `O(n)`